Fleurman/equation-generator/README.md

 A simple two operators equation generator written in lua.
 This module output an equation containing 4 numbers as a string.

+I made this module for this little game: [Logic Training With Brain](https://gweebit-prod.itch.io/logic-training-with-brain)

 My TODO list:
 - add comments
 - add some parameters inputs